europeanplaice/subset_sum/docs/index.md

 Or, there is [a WebAssenbly implementation](find_subset.html).
 But, it is not stable and I'm still working on it.

-## What is an applications of subset sum problem and this tool?
+## What are the applications of subset sum problem and this tool?
 This tool can be used in bank reconciliation.
 [Here](https://colab.research.google.com/github/europeanplaice/subset_sum/blob/main/python/bank_reconciliation.ipynb) is a Google Colab Notebook that shows the example of the usage of DPSS in bank reconciliation.